ruqayyahkhan/gw_r_assignment_transition/README.md

 # gw_r_assignment_rscraping
 GW data class assignment

+This assignment uses data scraped from the Biden transition website (https://buildbackbetter.gov).

 Instructions:

 - First step: "Fork" this github repository using the button on the upper right.
 As we discussed, this will create a new version of the files that are *yours* on your own Github account and that you can change, pull from and push to as you desire.